CodeYourFuture/syllabus-archive/js-core/lesson2.md

 # Objects

-Now for the final data type: objects.
-Like arrays, they can store multiple bits of information, except objects store the properties of something.
+Like arrays objects can store multiple bits of information, except objects store the properties of something.
 For example, you might want to save the name, model and colour of a car.
 Or the name, time and location of a film playing at the cinema.

 There are several ways to write objects.
 Object literals (literal notation) look like this: